dfelinto/blender-manual/modifiers/deform/shrinkwrap.rst

       This implies that, depending on the settings of this option and the relative positions of the two objects, the modified object might sometimes remain undeformed.
-      This is not a bug; just "play" with the settings (especially the :guilabel:`Negative` / :guilabel:`Positive` ones), or move one of the objects around… This method is the hardest to master, as it might sometimes give unexpected results… It adds quite a few extra options:
+      This is not a bug; just "play" with the settings (especially the :guilabel:`Negative` / :guilabel:`Positive` ones), or move one of the objects around...
+      This method is the hardest to master, as it might sometimes give unexpected results...
+It adds quite a few extra options:
    :guilabel:`Subsurf Levels`
       This applies a (temporary) :guilabel:`Catmull-Clark` subsurf to the modified object, before computing the wrap when using Projection mode.
    :guilabel:`Subsurf Limit`